top of page

 Chapter 2

-“C’mon Ruthie, chin up.
+“C’mon, Ruthie, chin up.
 Look, it’s stopped raining.”

-“Here we are, right in front.”
-Charles spread a wool blanket across the damp wooden bench for us to sit on.
+Charles spread a wool blanket across the damp wooden bench.
 A sea of parasols and derby hats, the gallery bleachers were nearly full.
-What passes for the aristocracy of just-past-turn-of-the-century Arcata was present and reporting for duty.
-Wives in their finest home-stitched dresses flitted about, trailed by dusty, hungry-looking husbands.
-A splash of high society, right here in the wilds of Humboldt County.
+The Arcata aristocracy of the new century was present and reporting for duty.
+Wives in their finest home-stitched dresses flitted about, trailed by dusty, hungry-looking husbands, a splash of high society in the wilds of Humboldt County.

-“Good morning Margaret and congratulations to Rebecca.
+“Good morning Margaret, and congratulations to Rebecca.
 She looks radiant today!”

-Margaret interrupted my delusional reveries.
+Margaret interrupted my delicious daydreams.

-Peering out from the bleachers, I searched for my daughter.
+Glancing at the program, I found Dorothy’s name, first on the list.
+From the bleachers, I scanned the crowd for my daughter.
 There she was, clustered with her fellow graduates just off-stage.
-My hand wave was either unnoticed or ignored as they chattered amongst themselves.
-Almost certainly the latter.
-It was possible, just possible, she might still be a teensy bit annoyed after I had poked her yet again at breakfast over her lack of marital prospects.
+My wave went either unnoticed or ignored as they chattered amongst themselves—almost certainly the latter.
+It was possible she might still be a teensy bit annoyed after I had poked her (again) at breakfast about her lack of marital prospects.

 “But mother, I’m only twenty!”